Type 2 Diabetes and Food Choices

 To create a diabetes meal plan or change a plan that’s not working for you, see a

-dietitian or diabetes educator.
-Having a meal plan that you can live with will keep
+or if your medicines have changed.
+Having a meal plan that you can live with will